beverleyy/ntulearn-restyle/README.md

 Updates will be committed to the `import.css` file in this repository as soon as they are available.
 Bear in mind that I myself am a student and this is only a side project.

 Also, this plugin will be maintained up until my graduation in (hopefully) July 2021.

+## To-do list
+* Make this a proper Chrome/Firefox extension (then, I can introduce some Javascript-only features too!)
+* Create a proper GUI for easier editing/change background/change color scheme
+* Improve Instructor Blackboard features/layout
+* Add a light mode

+## Changelog
+* 9 Aug 2020:
+  * Introduced sticky sidebars on course pages
+  * Updated Instructor Blackboard code to resolve new artefacts
+* 8 Jun 2020:
+  * Upgraded code for NTULearn 2.0 after returning from study abroad
+  * Initial code upload to Github
+* 25 Jan 2019:
+  * Fixed artefacts on Instructor Blackboard